PrabhnoorSingh11/AI-Applications/README.md

 # AI-Applications
-The assignments of the AI Applications branch elective offered by Thapar University
+The assignments of the AI Applications branch elective offered by ECED Thapar University